miyako/4d-presentation-summit-2023/Go Places with System Workers!/README.md

 ## Teaser Message

 System Workers are here!
-In this session, learn how this feature opens the door to new possibilities, its strengths and advantages compared to [^LAUNCH_EXTERNAL_PROCESS] with a bonus primer on the ubiquitous Go programming language.
+In this session, learn how this feature opens the door to new possibilities, its strengths and advantages compared to `LAUNCH EXTERNAL PROCESS`[^lep] with a bonus primer on the ubiquitous Go programming language.

 ## Synopsis